slcarver09/mop-template/README.md

 ### 2. Install Python

-Python runs the behind-the-scenes part of the application.
+Python runs the behind-the-scenes part of the application and is where the api endpoints are built.

 **Steps:**
 1. Go to: https://www.python.org/downloads/